Dr. Greene’s take on vaccines…

 Babies get so many shots these days!
-About a quarter of parents are concerned that the sheer number of vaccines might overwhelm, weaken, or use up a baby’s immature immune system.
+About a quarter of parents are concerned that the sheer number of vaccinations might overwhelm, weaken, or use up a baby’s immature immune system.
 Evidence published in the Jan.
 2002 issue of Pediatrics suggests that the opposite is true.

 Compared with the huge exposure children normally have to the germs in their environment (and in their own bodies) a vaccine is quite small.
 And even though the number of vaccines children receive has increased recently, the number of proteins in these vaccines has dropped.

 One vaccine, the smallpox vaccine, used to contain 200 proteins.
-Today’s recommended vaccines contain only around 130 proteins combined.
+Today’s recommended vaccinations contain only around 130 proteins combined.
 And these help to prepare your child’s immune system to respond to its most important threats.

 Get Dr. Greene's Wellness Recommendations

 Sign up now for a delightful weekly email with insights for the whole family.